Picture Dictation Activity for Teaching Languages

 5. The teacher can conclude the activity by revealing the original picture (if there is one) and comparing it with the students’ drawings.

-Remember, the key to this activity is the detailed description provided by the teacher.
+The key to this activity is the detailed description provided by the teacher.